legend-exp/remage/docs/rmg-commands.md

 * `EdepCutLow` – Set a lower energy cut that has to be met for this event to be stored.
 * `EdepCutHigh` – Set an upper energy cut that has to be met for this event to be stored.
 * `AddDetectorForEdepThreshold` – Take this detector into account for the filtering by /EdepThreshold.
+* `StoreParticleVelocities` – Store velocities of particle in the output file.
 * `StoreTrackID` – Store Track IDs for hits in the output file.
 * `PreClusterOutputs` – Pre-Cluster output hits before saving
 * `CombineLowEnergyElectronTracks` – Merge low energy electron tracks.